 Do I need an attorney to make a claim in a class action lawsuit?

 You cannot represent yourself in a class action lawsuit.
-You must obtain an attorney to represent you and file documents on your behalf in a class action lawsuit.
+You must obtain a personal injury defense attorney to represent you and file documents on your behalf in a class action lawsuit in Minnesota.

 How long will it take for me to get compensated?